 - Discuss the accessories – ask about the accessories that might be needed to expand or enhance capabilities or lifespan, such as chargers, batteries and cleaning tools.

-- Go digital – digital hearing aids digitalize sounds before amplifying so they can deliver a cleaner sound.
+- Go digital – digital hearing aids use advanced technology to digitalize sounds before amplifying so they can deliver a cleaner sound.

 - Ensure the hearing aid is locally programmable